 A copy of the original design notes for the piers under investigation was furnished by the TxDOT Project Director.
 In these design notes, the specified minimum yield strength of the reinforcing steel was 40 ksi.
 However, there was some uncertainty as to whether or not 40 ksi steel was used in the actual construction of the piers.
 Several documents from the construction records indicated that the steel had a minimum yield strength of 60 ksi.
-However, this evidence was not considered to be conclusive.
+However, this evidence was not considered to be conclusive because the documents did not include steel from the DD series of columns.